 LEADERSHIP OF FACULTY AND CURRICULUM DEVELOPMENT

-To hire and assign teachers in accordance with Diocesan policies.
+To hire and assign teachers in accord with Diocesan policies.

 To assist the entire faculty in the integration of the Catholic Philosophy of Education into the curriculum.